2 Part Course |

 The trainer draws on his extensive technical knowledge and illustrates subjects with relevant examples from his own experience and other recent transactions.

-• Learn about continuing obligations such as the class tests
+• Learn about how continuing obligations, such as the class tests, have changed

-• Understand the key differences between premium and standard listings and the AIM
+• Understand the key differences between the ESCC, the Transition Category and AIM

 • Very knowledgeable trainer with over 20 years of corporate finance experience